stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 As the cluster evolves, the object location may change dynamically.
-One benefit of Ceph's dynamic rebalancing is that Ceph relieves you from having to perform the migration manually.
+One benefit of Stone's dynamic rebalancing is that Stone relieves you from having to perform the migration manually.
 See the  `Architecture`_ section for details.

 .. _data placement: ../data-placement